uvegh/estech-coding-interview/readme.md

 - Set up a Node.js server to handle backend functionality.
 - Create endpoints for notes, users, and collaborative features.
-- Connect the backend to either a Firebase service or a mongodb database.
+- Connect the backend to Firebase.
-- Integrate user authentication and data storage.
+- Integrate Firebase for user authentication and data storage.

 ### Functionality: